BiGuideCollection/BiGuide/README.md

     <em>Figure 2.Example images of 3 lemur species enclosed in 3 distinct exhibits in the wildlife exhibits scenario.
 Images obtained in this scenario are more complex due to lemurs’ varying poses and sizes, as well as the diverse backgrounds.</em>
 </p>

-We manually labeled all data collected by users (4400 images in total).
-For the test set, we pre-collected 110 images for each class to capture images under varying lighting and weather conditions to ensure fairness in the evaluation results.
-In total, we amassed 770 images in the indoor test set and 330 images in the wildlife test set.
+### IV-III.
+Download Indoor and Wildlife Exhibits Datasets
++ The datasets can be downloaded via https://xxx

+#### Hierarchical structure of the datasets:
+We manually labeled all data collected by users.
 Our collected data samples and the annotations samples are in "./data/".
 Will release the full dataset in Mar.2024.
-The indoor dataset has the same structure as the wildlife exhibits dataset.
-We take the structure of indoor dataset below for instance:
+The indoor dataset has the same structure as the wildlife exhibit dataset.
+We take the structure of indoor dataset for instance.
+The dataset follows a hierarchical file structure shown below.
+The two sub-folders, ***annotations*** and ***images***, correspond to the annotations and images of the indoor dataset.

+- The tree structure of the dataset folder:
 ```
 indoor_coco/
   -annotations/
-    -test_precollected_indoor.json
     -train_biguide_indoor_user1.json
     -train_biguide_indoor_user2.json
     -...